IbrahimJahwari/RDD_Sweden_Nuclear/README.md

 **See the output file for the full PDF report.**

+This report is a more academic, formal, journal-style most suitable for readers with a good foundation in econometric methods.

 ## Description

 On June 1, 2023, Sweden formally reclassified nuclear energy as a "fossil-free" source under its climate and energy framework.
 This project evaluates whether that change was associated with a measurable shift in daily nuclear electricity generation.
 The analysis relies on high-frequency generation data and applies a sharp RDD centered on the policy date.